ahorn/smt-kit/README.md

 ## Installation

-To build smt-kit on a (mostly) POSIX-compliant operating system, execute the following commands from the smt-kit folder:
+To build SMT Kit on a (mostly) POSIX-compliant operating system, execute the following commands from the `smt-kit` folder:

     $ ./autogen.sh
     $ ./configure